pavanb0/typing_speed_checker_python_consol/README.md

 # typing_speed_checker_python_consol
- for college project in python
+ for collage project in python
 #update
 accuracy mesuremet is there